ruhianitasharma/digital-cv/README.md

 - Co-supervised MS student project entitled **Establishing the relationship between stomatal O3 uptake, visible leaf damage and reactive oxygen stress on urban trees**

 ## Publications
 1. **Sharma, A.**, Batish, D.R., Singh, H.P., Jaryan, V., Kohli, R.K.
 (2017).
 The impact of invasive Hyptis suaveolens on the floristic composition of the periurban ecosystems of Chandigarh, northwestern India.
-Flora Morphology, Distribution, Functional Ecology of Plants 233: 156-162.
-(IF: 2.1; Citations: 19).[find here](https://www.sciencedirect.com/science/article/pii/S0367253017331869?via%3Dihub.)
+Flora Morphology, Distribution, Functional Ecology of Plants 233: 156-162.[find here](https://www.sciencedirect.com/science/article/pii/S0367253017331869?via%3Dihub.)
 2. . **Sharma.
 A.**, Singh, H.P., Batish, D.R. and Kohli, R.K.
 (2019).
 Chemical profiling, cytotoxicity and phytotoxicity of foliar volatiles of Hyptis suaveolens.
 Ecotoxicology and Environmental Safety 171: 863–870.
-(IF: 6.3; Citations: 23).
 3. Datta, S., **Sharma, A.**, Parkar, V., Hakkim, H., Kumar, A., Chauhan, A., Tomar, S.S. and Sinha, B. (2021).
 A new index to assess the air quality impact of urban tree plantation.
-Urban Climate, 40, p.100995 (IF: 5.73).
+Urban Climate, 40, p.100995.
 4.  **Sharma, A.**, Batish, D.R., Sharma, A., Singh and H.P., Kaur, G. (2015).
 Chemical characterization and antioxidant activity of essential oil from the aerial parts of Hyptis suaveolens (L.) Poit.
 International Journal of Tropical Agriculture 4: 3205-3213.
 (Citations: 3).
 5. **Sharma, A.**, Sharma, A. and Batish, D.R.
 (2017).
 Comparative antioxidant activity of Hyptis suaveolens before and after hydrodistillation.
 International Journal of Advance Research in Science and Engineering 6: 1312-1322.
 6.  **Sharma, A.**, Batish, D.R., Sharma, A. and Singh, H.P.
 (2015).
 Survey of some underutilized edible plants in outskirts areas of Chandigarh.
 International Journal of Biological Forum 7: 405-410.